Armed Forces of Haiti: Post-Duvalier period

 Other security-related problems included narcotics trafficking.
 United States officials have expressed concern over Haiti's role as a major transshipment area for narcotics, mainly Colombian cocaine bound for the United States.
-This role apparently expanded after Jean-Claude's fall.
-The United States Drug Enforcement Administration opened an office in Port-au- Prince in October 1987 to help Haitian authorities control drug trafficking; however, the lack of a professional police force in Haiti hindered these efforts.
+This role apparently expanded after Jean-Claude Duvalier's fall.
+The United States Drug Enforcement Administration opened an office in Port-au-Prince in October 1987 to help Haitian authorities control drug trafficking; however, the lack of a professional police force in Haiti hindered these efforts.
 The FAd'H appeared ambivalent toward the narcotics issue because drug-related corruption reportedly involved hundreds of members of the officer corps and because some officers resented pressure from Washington.
 Avril, however, attempted to placate United States concerns by dismissing some officers linked to drug trafficking.
-The most prominent among the dismissed officers was Paul, a former commander of the Dessalines Battalion, who was indicted in March 1988 by a Florida grand jury on charges of cocaine distribution.
+The most prominent among the dismissed officers was Col. Jean-Claude Paul, a former commander of the Dessalines Battalion, who was indicted in March 1988 by a Florida grand jury on charges of cocaine distribution.
 Haiti had signed an extradition treaty with the United States, but the agreement did not cover narcotics-related offenses, so Paul never faced trial on the charges.

 Paul's continued service in the army posed a political problem, and Avril asked him to retire.
 In November 1988, however, Paul died mysteriously, possibly a victim of poisoning.
 Paul's death removed a major narcotics figure and a potential threat to Avril's political power.

 Unstable and unstructured civilian politics and institutions also undermined Haiti's stability.
 Some Duvalierists sought to use the armed forces completely or partially to restore the ancien régime.
 At the same time, more democracy-oriented civilian groups, all of which lacked strong institutional bases, continued to be suspicious of the army's political leadership.
 The weak economy and the international media's criticism of Haitian affairs resulted in financial and public-relations problems for the army; and, because Haiti's political environment remained volatile and because the army did not always appear to be in control of the country, Haiti faced more unrest and the possible development of insurgency movements.
 On the one hand, Haiti's armed forces was still one of the few institutions of national magnitude, but, on the other hand, the armed forces suffered from serious institutional deterioration and diminished cohesion.
 In 1989 the military was struggling to provide political leadership at a time when it faced its own disintegration.